The geologic timescale. The column on the right is the enlarged top section of the column on the left.

 Modified from USGS

-The geologic time scale expresses the 4.6 billion years of geologic time along a timeline that is divided into sections.
+There is a special sort of calendar that shows geologic time.
+It’s called the geologic time scale.
+The geologic time scale shows the 4.6 billion years of geologic time along a timeline that is divided into sections.
 Broad sections of time are called Eras and smaller sections of time are called Periods.
-Having names for the different sections of time helps people communicate about when events happened long ago such as when a dinosaur lived, when a volcano erupted, or when an asteroid hit.
+Having names for the different sections of time helps people talk about when events happened long ago such as when a dinosaur lived, when a volcano erupted, or when an asteroid hit.

 Last modified August 20, 2004 by Lisa Gardiner.

 You might also be interested in:

 Scientists are interesting in knowing how many species can fit on the Earth.
 The number of species is called diversity.
 If there are a lot of species, then diversity is high.
 If there are few species,...more

 If you went looking for frogs today on the island of Madagascar, the largest one you could find would be just over four inches long.
 But if you went looking for frogs more than 65 million years ago, you...more

 You probably know that dinosaurs are extinct.
 That means they are no longer alive today.
 Millions of years before the dinosaurs roamed the Earth, there were plants and other animals alive.
 There were fish,...more

 Scientists have known for a long time that whales, the largest marine mammals, have distant relatives that lived on land millions of years ago.
 A team of scientists has been searching for fossils to better...more